Bin Wang, Ph.D.

 Professor, The University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences, Houston, TX

-Professor, Department of Genetics, The University of Texas MD Anderson Cancer Center, Houston, TX
+Professor, Genetics, The University of Texas MD Anderson Cancer Center, Houston, TX

 Research Interests